fatiabdulahi/Palindrome-Checker-project/README.md

 ## Contributing 🤝

-Provide guidelines for others who want to contribute to your project.
-Include information on how to submit bug reports, feature requests, or pull requests.

-## License 📜

 Specify the license under which your project is distributed.
 Include any relevant copyright or attribution notices.
 We welcome contributions from the community!
 Please follow the guidelines below to contribute to our project.
 1: Fork the Repository: Click the "Fork" button at the top right of the repository page to create a copy of the repository on your GitHub account.